 Methods

-(1) Any sampling, testing, or measurement performed pursuant to this division must conform to methods contained in the Department's Source Sampling Manual (January 1992) or to recognized applicable standard methods approved in advance by the Department.
+(1) Any sampling, testing, or measurement performed pursuant to this division must conform to methods contained in DEQ's Source Sampling Manual or to recognized applicable standard methods approved in advance by DEQ.

-(2) The Department may approve any alternative method of sampling if it finds that the proposed method is satisfactory and complies with the intent of these rules, is at least equivalent to the uniform recognized procedures in objectivity and reliability, and is demonstrated to be reproducible, selective, sensitive, accurate, and applicable to the program.
+(2) DEQ may approve any alternative method of sampling if it finds that the proposed method is satisfactory and complies with the intent of these rules, is at least equivalent to the uniform recognized procedures in objectivity and reliability, and is demonstrated to be reproducible, selective, sensitive, accurate, and applicable to the program.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.